-For many organisations, home working has become the new normal.
-Digital technologies offer businesses huge benefits in these unprecedented times – but the increased scale in remote technology working has also raised new cyber security and data protection questions and risks.
+For many organisations, remote working has become the new normal during the pandemic, with home and hybrid working set to continue in the coming months.
+Digital technologies offer businesses huge benefits in these unprecedented times – but the increased scale of remote technology working has also raised new cyber security and data protection questions and risks.
 It can also be daunting for employees who haven’t worked from home before.

 What’s the latest information and insight?

-It’s common for criminals to take advantage of emergencies – and coronavirus is no exception: evidence has emerged that criminals are trying to prey on people’s fears about COVID-19 to steal money and sensitive data.
-Since the beginning of March, there has been a 667% spike globally in fraudulent attempts to obtain sensitive information, known as ‘phishing’.
-For more information, see the CBI’s factsheet on phishing.
+It’s common for criminals to take advantage of emergencies – and coronavirus is no exception.
+Evidence has emerged that criminals are trying to prey on people’s fears about COVID-19 to steal money and sensitive data.
+This has led to around 15m people in the UK experiencing cybercrime in the last 12 months with a cumulative 64m hours spent dealing with the fallout.

-With stretched resources and staff who might be more stressed than usual or unfamiliar with remote working, ensuring good cyber resilience and data protection standards could be challenging.
-But action must be taken: the average cost of a breach was £4,180 in 2019, and the real price to pay could be much higher due to longer-term consequences like reputational damage.
+With stretched resources and staff who might be more stressed than usual or newer to remote working, ensuring good cyber resilience and data protection standards can be challenging.
+But action must be taken: the average cost of a breach was £8,460 in 2020, and the real price to pay could be much higher due to longer-term consequences like reputational damage.

 How should your business respond?

 Managing the cyber risks introduced by homeworking at scale

 Maintaining good cyber and data protection practices are vital, both on the technical side and when it comes to engaging employees to prevent attacks.